pombreda/pgreloaded/doc/tutorial/pong.rst

     if __name__ == "__main__":
         sys.exit(run())

-We start by enhancing the :class:`pygame2.video.SpriteRenderer` so that it will paint the whole window sceeen black on every drawing cycle, before drawing all sprites on the window.
+The first thing to do is to enhance the :class:`pygame2.video.SpriteRenderer` so that it will paint the whole window sceeen black on every drawing cycle, before drawing all sprites on the window.

-Afterwards, the player paddles will be implemented, based on a :class:`pygame2.ebs.Entity` data container.
+Afterwards, the player paddles will be implemented, based on an :class:`pygame2.ebs.Entity` data container.
 The player paddles are simple rectangular sprites that can be positioned anywhere on the window.